Step 1: Installing Data Tables

 - Highlight the order column – highlight the column that the table data is currently ordered on.

-- Row striping – for example – you use a table, but the table’s rows are difficult to separate visually, especially when there are many columns (or multiple lines to a row) – add row striping to a table, it will display rows background in two similar shades of color to alternately.
+- Row striping – for example – you use a table, but the table’s rows are difficult to separate visually, especially when there are many columns (or multiple lines in a row) – add row striping to a table, it will display rows background in two similar shades of color to alternately.